giuliacappelli/morphemeCatcher/README.md

     pizza

 ## The output
 The script does its thing and prints out the results into `output.txt`.
-A filter in the script ensures that only nouns with a corpus frequency >10 are included in the output.
+Two filters in the script ensure that the output only includes nouns with a corpus frequency >10 whose base-noun has a corpus frequency >200.

     mario 112255 mare 251022 -io
     collegio 107802 collega 153361 -io
     serata 107319 sera 241663 -ata
     solito 102505 sole 257950 -ito
-    terrorismo 102395 terrore  0 -ismo
     regionale 101876 regione 855258 -ale
     trattato 101212 tratto 123608 -ato
     consigliere 97162 consiglio 957543 -ere